Is Petya Virus the New Internet Apocalypse? Find Out More in this Article

 The spread of the attack has spanned across the globe and into Asia and Australia.
 This underscores how ransomware is becoming a routine risk of doing business.

-Banks and retailers have strengthened their defences against certain types of attacks, such as those aimed at stealing credit card data.
+Banks and retailers have strengthened their defenses against certain types of attacks, such as those aimed at stealing credit card data.
 Still, many other enterprises are still catching up in guarding against ransomware.

 About 2,000 victims have been under tally as of midday Tuesday in North America, according to Kaspersky Lab analysts.
 Moreover, organisations in Russia and Ukraine have the most victims.